-Earlier this week, the BC NDP government introduced the legislation to allow (finally) ride-hailing in BC.
+Earlier this week, the BC NDP government introduced the ride hailing legislation to allow (finally) companies like Uber and Lyft to operate in BC.
 This is the first step forward for Transportation Network Companies (TNCs) like Uber and Lyft to start thinking about operating in BC.
 I deliberately say, “thinking”, because some of the features of legislation states:

 - TNC driver to require Class 4 license (same category of license as a taxi driver)

 - Mandatory criminal record checks and medical tests

 - TNC to apply to the Passenger Transportation Board (PTB)

 PTB authority has control over which companies can enter the B.C. market, where they can operate and how much they can charge as well as the supply of passenger-directed vehicles.